Darrieus wind turbine: Cycloturbines

 Another variation of the Giromill is the Cycloturbine, in which each blade is mounted so that it can rotate around its own vertical axis.
 This allows the blades to be "pitched" so that they always have some angle of attack relative to the wind.
 The main advantage to this design is that the torque generated remains almost constant over a fairly wide angle, so a Cycloturbine with three or four blades has a fairly constant torque.
 Over this range of angles, the torque itself is near the maximum possible, meaning that the system also generates more power.
 The Cycloturbine also has the advantage of being able to self-start, by pitching the "downwind moving" blade flat to the wind to generate drag and start the turbine spinning at a low speed.
 On the downside, the blade pitching mechanism is complex and generally heavy, and some sort of wind-direction sensor needs to be added in order to pitch the blades properly.

+Auto-Cycloturbines are a further refinement in which each blade’s pitch adjusts passively and continuously in response to varying wind speed and direction, without any mechanical linkages, sensors, or computer control.
+The aerodynamic and inertial forces on the blade cause it to settle into an equilibrium angle of attack automatically as wind conditions change.
+In effect, each blade independently regulates its own pitch by balancing aerodynamic torque and restoring forces, adapting instantaneously to transient gusts or directional shifts.
+According to the Sharp Cycloturbine description, the blades behave like centrifugal pendulums, so that aerodynamic forces tend to increase pitch and centrifugal restoring forces resist it, establishing a dynamically stable pitch angle throughout the rotation.

+This self-adjusting behaviour eliminates the need for sensors or motors and reduces mechanical complexity, though its practical performance depends on careful balancing of masses and aerodynamic characteristics.
+(Further discussion and user commentary on “Auto-Cycloturbines” may be found on the Alternative Energy Forum website.)